greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > See: "Please note, if data have been obtained from a third-party source, we require that other researchers would be able to access the data set in the same manner as the authors" https://journals.plos.org/plosone/s/data-availability despite that URL indicating just PLOS ONE, the policy applies to all PLOS journals, unless otherwise noted.

-Overall Response for reviewer 1 goes here
+Overall Response for reviewer 1 goes here.
+Points will be aded when I get the chance.
+Basically take each link, reproduce the text and then respond to it here

 > Reviewer #2:
 >